flash62au/EngineDriver_Home/docs/operation/operation.rst

 * Diesel - 3 in-built profiles
 * Plus you can create you own Custom profiles

-To enable In Phone Loco Sounds (IPLS) for a throttle (only the first two throttles on an given throttle screen) select an option in ``Throttle 1 Loco Sounds`` or ``Throttle 2 Loco Sounds`` (or both) preferences.
+To enable In Phone Loco Sounds (IPLS) for a throttle (only the first two throttles on an given throttle screen) select an option in `Throttle 1 Loco Sounds <../configuration/preferences.html#throttle-1-loco-sounds>`_ or `Throttle 2 Loco Sounds <../configuration/preferences.html#throttle-2-loco-sounds>`_ (or both) preferences.
 Once enabled for either throttle a new menu option will be available from Throttle Screen to make subsequent changes easier: :menuselection:`Menu --> Loco Sounds`

-To make it easy to switch sound profiles we recommend enabling the Action Bar button by setting the ``In phone sounds button`` preferences: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> In phone sounds button`
+To make it easy to switch sound profiles we recommend enabling the Action Bar button by setting the `In phone sounds button <../configuration/preferences.html#in-phone-sounds-button>`_ preferences: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> In phone sounds button`

 **Automatic Loco Speed Step Sounds**

 Each IPLS Profile has a different number of speed steps.
 As the loco speed increases or decreases to a certain point a different sound will repeatedly play.
-To try to emulate the momentum of the loco, there is a preset delay, and an option to not lip the sounds (which enforces a minimum delay) These can be altered with the ``In Phone Momentum`` and the ``Don't clip loco step sounds`` preferences.
+To try to emulate the momentum of the loco, there is a preset delay, and an option to not lip the sounds (which enforces a minimum delay) These can be altered with the `In Phone Momentum <../configuration/preferences.html#in-phone-momentum>`_ and the `Don't clip loco step sounds <../configuration/preferences.html#don-t-clip-loco-step-sounds>`_ preferences.

-The volume of the Loco Sounds, the Bell Sounds and the Horn/Whistle sound can be altered independently with the ``In Phone Loco Sounds Volume``, the ``In Phone Bell Sounds Volume`` and the ``In Phone Horn/Whistle Sounds Volume`` preferences.
+The volume of the Loco Sounds, the Bell Sounds and the Horn/Whistle sound can be altered independently with the `In Phone Loco Sounds Volume <../configuration/preferences.html#in-phone-loco-sounds-volume>`_, the `In Phone Bell Sounds Volume <../configuration/preferences.html#in-phone-bell-sounds-volume>`_ and the `In Phone Horn/Whistle Sounds Volume <../configuration/preferences.html#in-phone-horn-whistle-sounds-volume>`_ preferences.

 **Playing sounds**